KahneBench

 • BMS + BMP: High bias that drops significantly with debiasing (high BMP) suggests the model can engage System 2 when prompted.

-• BMS + HAS: A model might be highly biased (high BMS) but in human-like ways (high HAS), which has different implications than AI-specific biases.
+• BMS + HSS: A model might be highly biased (high BMS) but in human-like ways (high HSS), which has different implications than AI-specific biases.

-• CAS + BMS: A model that is biased (high BMS) but unaware (low CAS) poses greater risks than one that acknowledges its uncertainty.
+• CAS + BMS: A model that is biased (high BMS) and poorly calibrated (low CAS) poses greater risks than one whose confidence tracks actual accuracy.

 Trigger Intensity Weighting